-a) The project shall be constructed and operated in accordance with the authorized use as described in the application materials for case number DR13-031, and the plans dated December 20, 2012 and submitted on January 23rd, 2013 and as amended by the following conditions.
+a) The project shall be constructed and operated in accordance with the authorized use as described in the application materials for case number DR13-046, and the plans dated

+December 24, 2012 and submitted on February 4th, 2013 and as amended by the following conditions.
 Any additional uses or facilities other than those approved with this permit, as described in the project description and the approved plans, will require a separate application and approval.
 Any deviation from the approved drawings, Conditions of Approval or use shall required prior written approval from the Director of City Planning or designee.

 b) This action by the City Planning Commission ("this Approval") includes the approvals set forth below.
-This Approval includes: To install a wireless telecommunications facility (AT&T wireless) on an existing 53' high PG&E utility pole; install two panel antennas (two-feet long and 10- inches wide) mounted approximately at 37'-2" pole height; an associated equipment box, one battery backup and meter boxes within a 6' tall by 18" wide singular equipment box attached to the pole at 8' height above ground.
+This Approval includes: To install a Wireless Telecommunications Facility (AT&T Wireless) on an existing 47'-6" high PG&E utility pole located in public right -of-way; install two panel antennas (2' long by 10" wide) mounted onto a seven-foot tall extension affixed on top of the pole; an associated equipment box, one battery backup and meter boxes within a 6' tall by 20" wide single equipment box attached to the pole at a height of 8' above the ground.